- Type of qualification

 Timeframes of your study

 The Master of Clinical Practice (Nursing) is offered as a 2-year full-time qualification.
-In exceptional circumstances, you may request, in advance, a suspension or extension of study by applying to the Master of Clinical Practice (Nursing) Programme Director at nursing@massey.ac.nz
+This course of study must be taken continuously.
+Extensions or suspensions must be sought in advance by applying to the Master of Clinical Practice (Nursing) Programme Leads at nursing@massey.ac.nz and will only granted in exceptional circumstances.
+If an extension on suspension has been granted the course of study should not exceed five (5) calendar years.

 The Master of Clinical Practice (Nursing) is a selected entry qualification meaning there are extra criteria for entry.
 The teaching dates do not match the usual Massey University semester dates.
 You will be required to do extended semesters, and study break timing will vary from year to year to accommodate the clinical placements.

-There are pre-programme introductory modules that open mid-January, and the qualification begins with a block course on the Manawatū campus in the first week of February.
+There are pre-programme introductory modules that open mid-January, and the qualification begins with a compulsory orientation on the Manawatū campus in the first week of February.

 For applicants needing to meet the English language (IELTS) entry criteria the test results must be available to consider with the application no later than Friday of the first week in January of the year you are entering the qualification.